 - Daily events guides full of the unusual are offered by IanVisits and Londonist.

-- For fascinating events and visits (like this one to the Parliamentary Archives), monthly articles and competitions, and to meet fellow London history enthusiasts, I'd recommend London Historians.
+- For fascinating events and visits (like this one to the Parliamentary Archives), monthly articles and competitions, and to meet fellow London history enthusiasts, I'd strongly recommend London Historians.